 Below, we discuss the process on how to build a retail store website without hiring a specialist team.

 How to Choose the Best Retail Website Platform

 The truth is, there are plenty of tools out there to create your own retail website.

 Some of these are open-source.
 These are free to use but require at least a basic knowledge of coding.

-This type of solution also gives you nearly unlimited capacity to customize your online shop.
+This type of solution also gives you nearly unlimited capacity to customize your online retail shop.
 Because the entire codebase of the software is open and public, you are free to modify it as you see fit.